 If you are a lawyer representing a party involved in an incident, your request should be made on your letterhead and a release form signed by your client should be attached.

-If you are an insurance company representing an involved party, your request should be made on your letterhead and should clearly identify who your insured party is, and should contain a signed release.
+If you are an insurance company representing an involved party, your request should be made on your letterhead, should clearly identify who your insured party is, and should contain a signed release.

 All requests can be either emailed to Wayzata Police Department, faxed to 952-404-5359, mailed, or dropped off at the Wayzata Police Department.
 Once the request form is received, we will process your request as soon as reasonably possible.
 The report will be released in compliance with Minnesota Data Practices Laws.
 If you have any questions, please contact police records at 952-404-5340.

 How can I obtain my Minnesota driving record?

 The State of Minnesota can provide a copy of your driving record.
 Contact the main Division of Vehicle Services in St. Paul at 651-296-6911 for more information.